-In June 1998, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards No. 133 ("Statement 133"), "Accounting for Derivative Instruments and Hedging Activities".
-In June 1999, The FASB issued Statement 137 ("Statement 137"), "Accounting for Derivative Instruments and Hedging Activities - Deferral of the Effective Date of FASB

-Statement No. 133".
+In June 1998, the Financial Accounting Standards Board ("FASE") issued Statement of Financial Accounting Standards No. 133 ("Statement 133"), "Accounting for Derivative Instruments and Hedging Activities".
+In June 1999, The FASB issued Statement 137 ("Statement 137"), "Accounting for Derivative Instruments and Hedging Activities - Deferral of the Effective Date of FASB Statement No. 133".
 In June 2000, the FASB issued Statement 138, "Accounting for Certain Derivative Instruments and Certain Hedging Activities, an amendment of FASB Statement No. 133".
 Statement 133, as amended, establishes accounting and reporting standards requiring that every derivative instrument (including certain derivative instruments embedded in other contracts) be recorded in the balance sheet as either an asset or liability measured at its fair value.
-As a result of Statement 137, the Company will adopt Statement 133, as amended, in the first quarter of 2001.
-The application of Statement 133, as amended, will not have a material effect on the Company's financial position or results of operations.
+As a result of Statement 137, the Company will adopt Statement 133, as amended, will not have a material effect on the Company's financial position or results of operations.